top of page

 • Teacher-training for a two-year college

-• Provide strategies and/or tools that can be immediately employed in the classroom.
+• Emphasize practical strategies and/or tools that can be immediately employed in the classroom.

-• Use slide decks, apps, or other presentation methodologies rather than reading from a manuscript such as academic paper or book.
+• Avoid reading from a manuscript such as an academic paper or a book.

 Proposals will be accepted through the online form provided.
 All proposals should: